sfxworks/cloud-provider-openstack/docs/using-controller-manager-with-kubeadm.md

     kubeadm init --config kubeadm.conf
     ```

     You can find an example kubeadm.conf in `manifests/controller-manager/kubeadm.conf`.
 Follow the usual steps to install the network plugin and then bootstrap the other nodes using `kubeadm join`.
-     >Note, your nodes may not have an External IP address.
-This will cause logs and CNI to have have issues until the cluster provider is complete.
-Reference https://github.com/kubernetes/kubernetes/pull/75229 for further information.

-- Allow controller-manager to have access `/etc/kubernetes/cloud-config`.

-    Modify `/etc/kubernetes/manifests/kube-controller-manager.yaml` file to mount an extra volume to the controller manager pod.

-    ```
-    ...
-        volumeMounts:
-        - mountPath: /etc/kubernetes/cloud-config
-          name: cloud-config
-          readOnly: true
-    ...
-      volumes:
-      - name: cloud-config
-        hostPath:
-          path: /etc/kubernetes/cloud-config
-          type: FileOrCreate
-    ...
-    ```

-    Then wait for the controller manager to be restarted and running.
+The provided configuration

 - Create a secret containing the cloud configuration for cloud-controller-manager.

    Update `cloud.conf` configuration in `manifests/controller-manager/cloud-config-secret.yaml`:

     ```shell
-    export CLOUD_CONFIG=/etc/kubernetes/cloud-config
+    cp /etc/kubernetes/cloud.conf ~/cloud.conf
-    kubectl create secret -n kube-system generic cloud-config --from-literal=cloud.conf="$(cat $CLOUD_CONFIG)" --dry-run -o yaml > manifests/controller-manager/cloud-config-secret.yaml kubectl -f manifests/controller-manager/cloud-config-secret.yaml apply
+    kubectl create secret generic -n kube-system cloud-config --from-file=~/cloud.conf
     ```

 - Before we create cloud-controller-manager deamonset, you can find all the nodes have the taint `node.cloudprovider.kubernetes.io/uninitialized=true:NoSchedule` and waiting for being initialized by cloud-controller-manager.